 We did a bit of a deep dive on your Instagram page and saw a photo of you next to a gusheshe, kneeling in front of a pretty girl with something in your hand.
 What’s that all about?

 I am engaged!
 I am super-excited.
 The way I proposed to my long-term girlfriend (Sian Bailey) is something that I thought long and hard about.
 It had to be something special to the both of us and something we could cherish for the rest of our lives.
 We are both crazy about cars, especially classic BMWs, like the 1979, 635 CSI Turbo.
 Spinning is also something we enjoy together, whether as spectator or driver (yes, my fiancée can spin).
 It was a great moment for the both of us – but even a greater moment for me because SHE SAID YES!

 You’re known for your obsession with fast cars.
 Besides the BMW 325i, do you have any other favourites?

 Too many to mention.
 I love my current M3, also my classic rebuild 635 CSI Turbo – it’s my project build at the moment.
 I love the Jaguar F-Type, the BMW M5 and all things AMG and M. I’m working hard to also say I love all things Lambo, Ferrari and Porsche.

 From AWEdnesday to your very own comedy club, Goliath and Goliath has managed to build one of the strongest brands in South African comedy.
 To what do you owe your success?

-We are honestly in love with stand-up comedy; very few people get to derive their income from their passion.
-Comedy is our first love and, when something is your first love, it is also easier to put in more effort than anybody else in the game.
+That we are honestly in love with stand-up comedy; very few people get to derive their income from their passion.
+This makes it easier to put in more effort than anybody else in the game.
 Yes, we work hard but also get so much joy from watching stand-up, producing stand-up, creating platforms for stand-up and helping the industry grow.
-With that, money has become the by-product instead of the objective – a lot of businesses don’t have the luxury of getting to say that.
+With that, money has become the by-product instead of the objective – many businesses don’t have the luxury of getting to say that.